johanbrook/runloop/README.md

 ### `MAPBOX_TOKEN`

 Required.
 Generate a personal access token over at [Mapbox](http://mapbox.com).
 Used for rendering inline maps and using the API.

+## Build config

+### `MINIFY`

+Defaults to `false`.
+If truthy, the JS bundle will be minified.

+### `USE_TLS`

+Optional.
+A truthy value will start a local HTTPS server.
+Useful for dev, as the Geolocation API won't work in insecure contexts, which is totally :eyeroll: